-5 Ways to Prevent Injuries as High School Winter Sports Ramp Up
+5 Ways to Prevent Injuries During Winter Sports

-It’s already November, and as 2021 is winding down, winter sports are just ramping up.
-As our high school athletes look forward to getting back to games-as-usual, we are here to help them think about how to avoid injuries beyond pre-season play.
+It’s already December, and as 2024 is winding down, winter sports are in full swing.
+As our high school athletes look forward to returning to a regular schedule, we are here to help them think about avoiding injuries beyond pre-season play.

 The three most popular winter sports are basketball, swimming, and wrestling, so we’ve identified the most common injuries in each and the training exercises that can keep athletes healthy through the season.